soinkleined/iucn-red-list-client/examples/SPECIES_CHECKER_README.md

 # Species Conservation Status Checker

-This script uses the IUCN Red List API client to check the conservation status of plant species from a CSV or Excel file.
+This script uses the IUCN Red List API client to check the conservation status of species from a CSV or Excel file.
+All conservation status descriptions and categories are fetched dynamically from the IUCN API in real-time.

 ## Installation